 The Global Ocean Conveyor is a continuous cycle of currents that flow beneath the main surface currents.
 In the North Atlantic, cold winds from the Arctic cool the surface water.
 The formation of sea ice removes water but leaves the salt behind so the water becomes more salty.
 The cold, salty water is denser than the water below, so it sinks and flows south like a vast, but very slow, river in the ocean.

 The cold, salty water eventually flows past Antarctica, then north into the Pacific and Indian Oceans.
 Here, the water gradually warms and mixes with other water to become less salty – it becomes less dense, so rises to the surface.
-This upwelling is very slow – the water rises only a few metres a year.
+This upwelling is very slow – the water rises only a few metres12 a year.

 Near the surface, the water now joins other currents, heading south and west, eventually reaching the Atlantic again.
 As it reaches the Arctic, it becomes cold and salty again, sinks and continues the cycle.